 - 1. In the Contrast web application, select Add new in the top right. - 2.
 Choose .NET Framework in the application language dropdown, then select IIS hosted and select the link to Download the agent and YAML configuration file. - 3.
 Extract the downloaded ZIP archive on the web server, and run ContrastSetup.exe.
-This installs the .NET Framework agent. - The contrast\security.yaml file is copied to the agent's data directory by the installer and placed in C:\ProgramData\Contrast\dotnet\contrast\security.yaml by default.
-The installer does not copy the YAML file if it already exists at the destination. - You can use the command line (page 73) to access additional options supported by the .NET Framework agent installer for Windows. - If you are using another profiler in this environment, such as an APM like New Relic or AppDynamics, then you need to enable Contrast profiler chaining (page 103). - 4.
-You can further configure the .NET Framework agent (page 82) using the .NET Framework YAML template (page 84). - Use the application as you normally would and verify that Contrast sees your application.
-If there are some applications you don't need to analyze, or if you are trying to be lean on performance, consider using application pools (page 106) to limit the number of applications instrumented.
+This installs the .NET Framework agent. - The contrast_security.yaml file is copied to the agent's data directory by the installer and placed in C:\ProgramData\Contrast\dotnet\contrast_security.yaml by default.
+The installer does not copy the YAML file if it already exists at the destination. - You can use the command line (page 122) to access additional options supported by the .NET Framework agent installer for Windows. - If you are using another profiler in this environment, such as an APM like New Relic or AppDynamics, then you need to enable Contrast profiler chaining (page 155). - 4.
+You can further configure the agent using the .NET Framework YAML template (page 124). - 5.
+Use the application as you normally would and verify that Contrast sees your application.
+If there are some applications you don't need to analyze, or if you are trying to be lean on performance, consider using application pools (page 158) to limit the number of applications instrumented.